19 / 1 / 2010

 NHS Employers' response

-“We are also pleased that many of Professor Temple’s recommendations echo the evidence that we submitted to the review on behalf of NHS organisations.
+“We are pleased that the Secretary of State for Health has highlighted the role of NHS Employers in discussions on ways to realign and simplify junior doctors’ working arrangements.
+We are also pleased that many of Professor Temple’s recommendations echo the evidence that we submitted to the review on behalf of NHS organisations.
 We believe that employers in the service are committed to ensuring that doctors are able to work and train in a way that is safe and effective both for them and for their patients.”

 Background to the Review

-Prior to the Review, some concerns had been expressed at a senior level that, following the reduction in junior doctors' working hours to 48 in August 2009, it would take longer, particularly in specialty training, to achieve the competences necessary to achieve a certificate of completion of training (CCT).
+Prior to the review, some concerns had been expressed at a senior level that, following the reduction in junior doctors' working hours to 48 in August 2009, it would take longer, particularly in specialty training, to achieve the competences necessary to achieve a certificate of completion of training (CCT).

 To address this issue and wider issues about the quality of junior doctor training, the Modernising Medical Careers (MMC) Programme Board led a time-limited working group during 2009 on the quality of training, with NHS Employers' input.
-Their Final Report is available on the MMC website.